-EGSS gross output for water supply and wastewater treatment come from the annual reports of Irish Water, the Commission for Regulation of Utilities and the Government Book of Estimates combined with the Supply-tables compiled by CSO.
-Prior to 2014 supply-table estimates were predominantly derived from the Census of Industrial Production and the Annual Financial Statement of local authorities.
-In 2014 the transfer of local authority functions relating to water and wastewater to Irish Water began, a consequence of this is our estimates show a discontinuity in 2014.
+EGSS gross output for water supply and wastewater treatment come from the annual reports of Uisce Éireann (formerly Irish Water), the Commission for Regulation of Utilities and the Government Book of Estimates combined with the Supply-tables compiled by CSO.
+Prior to 2014 Supply-table estimates were predominantly derived from the Census of Industrial Production and the Annual Financial Statement of local authorities.
+In 2014 the transfer of local authority functions relating to water and wastewater to Uisce Éireann began, a consequence of this is our estimates show a discontinuity in 2014.
 Treatment of wastewater is classified as an environment protection related activity while the supply of potable water is classified as a resource management activity.